AdaGold/csv-practice/README.md

 The tests in `test/csv_practice_test.rb` describe a method named `get_all_olympic_athletes(filename)`.

 This method's responsibility is to:
   - take in a `filename` as a parameter.
-This should be a string, and a relative path to a CSV file containing Olympic medalist data.
+This should be a string, representing a relative path to a CSV file containing Olympic medalist data.
   - return an array of Olympic medalists that is described in a given file.
     - Each Olympic medalist (each element in the array) is a hash.
     - Each Olympic medalist hash should have only the following keys: